CloudBees CI JVM troubleshooting

 Q: Should I set minimum heap and maximum heap to the same value?

-A: You certainly don’t have to, but this gives some modest performance benefits for Jenkins-resizing the heap can be somewhat performance: expensive and in some specific cases may trigger higher SYS CPU use.
+A: You certainly don’t have to, but this gives some modest performance benefits for CloudBees CI-resizing the heap can be somewhat performance: expensive and in some specific cases may trigger higher SYS CPU use.
 It ensures more consistent performance when the level of load varies widely: heuristics won’t be able to shrink heap sizes in response to quieter periods.

 Q: Should I use Concurrent Mark Sweep (CMS) GC for heaps from 2-4 GB?